floooh/oryol/code/Modules/Core/README.md

 Oryol needs to run on platforms where applications are forbidden to 'own the game loop', or block the application's main thread for more then a few dozen milliseconds.
-Instead of having a main() function with a simple game loop, some sort of per-frame callback must be registered, and control is given back to the operating system.
+Instead of having a main() function with an 'infinite loop' these platforms require to register a frame-callback which is called whenever a new frame needs to be rendered.

 There are also platforms which have restrictions which operating system services are available from threads, and some platforms don't even have a main function.